 Testing agencies such as eCOGRA regularly audit gambling firms to ensure that the games offered are fair and haven’t been manipulated.

 If eCOGRA detects any foul play, they would first contact the company and invoke necessary changes.
-If the company doesn’t comply, they will lose their certificate.
+If the company doesn’t comply, they will lose its certificate.
 And if the company can’t prove through third parties that their games are fair, it would lead to their license suspension.

 Random Number Generator & Return to Player